 Table of Contents

-Terminology Decoded: What Each Term Actually Means
+What Does Each Term Actually Mean?

 The healthcare intake industry uses these terms inconsistently.
 Here’s what they actually mean: